GRF-Tahuri

 Supports operational coordination, logistics, and implementation processes across platform activities and partnerships.

-Global Reciprocity Foundation is a Dutch non-profit foundation (stichting) providing stewardship, accountability, and partnership functions, working in collaboration with Yayasan Tahuri Nusa in Maluku.
+Global Reciprocity Foundation is a Dutch non-profit foundation (stichting) providing stewardship, accountability, and partnership functions, working in collaboration with Yayasan Tahuri Nusa Nunusaku in Maluku.

 All activities developed through GRF Tahuri are carried out by legally registered local entities and in full compliance with the laws, regulations, and permitting requirements of the host country.